When designing a modern kitchen, updating small details can make all the difference. Get inspired with these straightforward but effective ideas.

-Wall and base units are central to every kitchen and there are certainly plenty of designs to choose from.
-If yours have seen better days but you don’t want to completely replace them, there are other options.
-At the most basic level, swapping dated, uninspiring handles for a sleek new set can make a remarkable difference at relatively little cost.
-Go for slim, linear styles in brushed metal which can be hung vertically or horizontally to give uninspiring cupboards a lift in a matter of minutes.
+If you would like to make a quick, simple update, swapping your handles for a sleek new set can make a remarkable difference.
+Go for slim, linear styles in brushed metal which can be hung vertically or horizontally to bring your cupboards up to date in a matter of minutes.

-In addition to practical tricks such as fitting task lighting under wall cabinets to illuminate a worktop, or hanging a pendant light over the dining area to define it as a separate zone, it’s easy to employ lighting effects which give depth and drama to the kitchen.
-Use downlights to reveal the beautiful grain of wooden cabinets and highlight the top of wall cupboards to create an impressive halo effect, or install LED lights in a plinth or under cabinets so units seem to float.
+In addition to practical tricks such as fitting lighting under wall cabinets to illuminate a worktop, or hanging a pendant light over the dining area to define it as a separate zone, it is easy to add depth and drama with lighting effects.

-Whatever transformations take place in your kitchen, the most important thing is to make sure it reflects your own life and personality.
-After all, it’s individuality that gives the heart of the home its soul.
+Whatever transformations take place in your kitchen, the most important thing is to make sure your choices suit your lifestyle and reflect your personality.
+After all, it is individuality that gives the heart of the home its soul.